oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 Here's an example for adding a data source to a running model domain.
 We make the following assumptions about the domain resource, the database, and the data source:

  - Domain resource:
    - Is in namespace `sample-domain1-ns`.
    - Has domain UID `sample-domain1`.
    - Has a cluster named `cluster-1`.
  - Data source:
    - Targeted to WebLogic cluster `cluster-1`.
    - References an Oracle database `devpdb.k8s`.
      - Running in the `default` Kubernetes namespace with port 1521 on the `oracle-db` Kubernetes service.
-     - Which can therefore be accessed with a `jdbc:oracle:thin:@oracle-db.default.svc.cluster.local:1521/devpdb.k8s` thin driver URL.
+     - Therefore, can be accessed with a `jdbc:oracle:thin:@oracle-db.default.svc.cluster.local:1521/devpdb.k8s` thin driver URL.
    - Assumes the user is `sys as dba` and the password `Oradoc_db1`.
    - Sets `JDBCConnectionPoolParams.InitialCapacity` to `0`.
-     - This allows the datasource to deploy without errors even when there's no database running at this location.
+     - This allows the data source to deploy without errors even when there's no database running at this location.

-This example is designed to work on top of the 'Initial use case' described in the [Model in Image]({{< relref "/samples/simple/domains/model-in-image/_index.md" >}}) sample and is the same as the the `Update1 use case` in the sample.
+This example is designed to work on top of the 'Initial use case' described in the [Model in Image]({{< relref "/samples/simple/domains/model-in-image/_index.md" >}}) sample, and is the same as the [Update1 use case]({{< relref "/samples/simple/domains/model-in-image/_index.md#update1-use-case" >}}) in the sample.

 Here are the steps.

-1. Copy the following datasource WDT model to a file with the `.yaml` extension, let's put it in `~/datasource.yaml`.
+1. Copy the following data source WDT model to a file with the `.yaml` extension; let's put it in `~/datasource.yaml`.

    ```
    resources: